FROSTR-ORG/igloo-desktop/README.md

 # Igloo
-Simple Electron client for generating shares, updating shares, and acting as a remote signer for your Frostr multisig.
+Simple Electron client for generating, verifying, updating, and acting as a remote signer for your Frostr keyset.